Marc Romanelli/Getty Images

-Besides coins, since 1997 the IRS has allowed investors to use IRA funds to buy precious metals bullion such as silver or gold bars.
-Like coins, your bullion is stored for you, for a fee.
-Your custodian arranges it.
+Besides coins, the IRS since 1997 has allowed investors to use IRA funds to buy precious metals bullion, such as silver or gold bars.
+Like coins, your bullion must be stored for you, for a fee.
+Your custodian is expected to arrange that.

-Again, Green says she's not a fan, at least for IRAs.
-For one thing, once you reach age 70½, you're required to start taking required minimum distributions from a traditional IRA by April 1 of the following year.
+Again, Green says she's not a fan, at least not for IRAs.
+For one thing, once you reach age 70 1/2, you'll be required to start taking required minimum distributions from a traditional IRA.
 The distribution is a percentage of your IRA's value.
-If you're holding bullion "you'll have to get it valued every year" to compute your minimum distribution.
+If you're holding bullion, "you'll have to get it valued every year" to compute your minimum distribution, Green says.